DEFRA/ffc-jenkins-pipeline-library/README.md

 Triggers the Jenkins deployment job to deploy the built image.

 Takes four parameters:
-- the full url (without trailing /) of the Jenkins service, including username and access token e.g. `https://deploy:accesstoken@jenkins.ffc.aws-int.defra.cloud`
+- the full URL (without trailing /) of the Jenkins service, including username and access token e.g. `https://deploy:accesstoken@jenkins.ffc.aws-int.defra.cloud`
-- the Jenkins job name for the deploy job, this is in the url when you edit or view the job in Jenkins
+- the Jenkins job name for the deploy job, this is in the URL when you edit or view the job in Jenkins
 - the token that is set up when you configured the job in Jenkins.
 You must tick the "Trigger builds remotely" option when configuring the job.
 The Authentication token entered into the job is the one that should be passed here.
 - an object, that should contain all the parameters that need to be passed to the job (if required), for example `['version': '1.0.0']`